…or donate direct to Marine Protection Tasmania Inc

 - Early editions of the petitions were tabled in the Tasmanian Parliament on 26 May 2016.

 - In the first seven days after a Facebook page was created in May 2016, 10,000 people visited.

 - The Mercury and other newspapers have published letters from concerned citizens since 2014.

 - Local radio and television programs have reported community concern.

 - 50 people at a public meeting in late April 2016 established a Steering Committee of local residents who formed Marine Protection Tasmania Inc

-- A ‘social license’ is granted by ‘the community’ and not just ‘leaders’ or ‘representative organisations’.
+- A ‘social licence’ is granted by ‘the community’ and not just ‘leaders’ or ‘representative organisations’.

-- The more expansive the social, economic and environmental impacts of a project, the more difficult it becomes to get the social license.
+- The more expansive the social, economic and environmental impacts of a project, the more difficult it becomes to get the social licence.
 Read more.

 - ‘The salmon industry uses public waterways, and therefore scrutiny of the industry should be of concern to all Tasmanians’.
 Read more.

 - ‘You have to be able to demonstrate your social licence with facts and figures’ (Mark Ryan, Tassal, acuity magazine, May 2013)

 Where are the facts and figures to show that Tassal has a ‘social licence’ to put 28 fish pens in Okehampton Bay, establish a significant shore base nearby and use millions of litres of precious local fresh water?